The cradle of Islam

 PRAY - Pray for the politicians that they may understand the trend of global village.
 Pray for the spiritual servant leaders in each town, village and at homes.
 Pray for daily revival for the Christian workers personal life, in family and as a team.

-GIVE - Support the work of OM in Saudi Arabia at http://www.om.org/en/give.
-Help us see more locals come to Him in Saudi Arabia.
+GIVE - Support the work of OM in the Arabian Peninsula at http://www.om.org/en/give.

 GO - Contact email@example.com for more information about opportunities to serve in OM.